-- Q6. (a) are (b) are (c) has (d) is (e) have (f) is (g) is (h) is (i) is (j) have. - Q7. (a) owns (b) is (c) makes (d) travels (e) has - Q8.
-Replace the underlined parts in the question with the following: - 1. has been running 2. did he - did he write 3 - . was 4.
-Resembles

-- 5. has been living

-- 6. do not believe

-- 7. had already arrived
+- Q7. (a) are (b) are (c) has (d) is (e) have (f) is (g) is (h) is (i) is (j) have. - Q8. (a) owns (b) is (c) makes (d) travels (e) has - Q9.
+Replace the underlined parts in the question with the following: - 1. has been running 2. did he write 3. was 4. resembles - 5. has been living 6. do not believe 7. had already arrived - 8. saw 9. read 10. have - Q12. (i) Our client wishes to return the item and get a full refund. - (ii) After completing the document, you or your staff should file it with the clerk. - (iii) It was urgent that I return the phone call immediately, so I returned it.

-8. saw

-- 9. read - 10.
-Have - Q14. (i) Our client wishes to return the item and get a full refund. - (ii) After completing the document, you or your staff should file it with the Clerk. - (iii) It was urgent that I return the phone call immediately, so I returned it. - (iv) If you work on the project and find it easy, you can have more projects. - (v) When you find out the correct address, you should update the records. - Q15. (i) George will give a presentation on how to select the best cellphone package at this week's meeting. - (ii) Our merger with the other company created a chaos for us. - (iii) The truck with a huge dents was pulled into the dock area. - (iv) The applicant arriving late for the interview was the best candidate. - (iv) The report on policy change is due in September. - Q16. (i) Working right up to the deadline, Marie finally completed her presentation. - (ii) Improving writing skills promotes critical thinking, enhances career opportunities and develops confidence. - (iii) Concerned managers are asking for changes in company policy, are appealing recent decisions, and are planning to schedule a meeting to discuss their recommendations. - (iv) Jamie's duties include answering phones, filing dockets, and greeting clients. - (v) When the team leader walked into the conference room, his / her cell phone began to ring.
+- (iv) If you work on the new software and find it easy, you can have more projects. - (v) When you find out the correct address, you should update the records. - Q16. (i) George will give a presentation on how to select the best cellphone package at this week's meeting. - (ii) Our merger with the other company created a chaos for us. - (iii) The truck with huge dents was pulled into the dock area. - (iv) The applicant arriving late for the interview was the best candidate. - (iv) The report on policy change is due in September. - Q17. (i) Working right up to the deadline, Marie finally completed her presentation. - (ii) Improving writing skills promotes critical thinking, enhances career opportunities, and develops confidence. - (iii) Concerned managers are asking for changes in company policy, are appealing recent decisions, and are planning to schedule a meeting to discuss their recommendations. - (iv) Jamie's duties include answering phones, filing dockets, and greeting clients. - (v) When the team leader walked into the conference room, his / her cell phone began to ring.